Intel Confidential Containers Guide

 -

-We explore how to deploy Kata Containers, a lightweight container runtime, to allow running containers as lightweight VMs, or VMs with Intel TDX protection (i.e., TDs).
-We can achieve this by installation of the Confidential Containers operator, which provides a means to deploy and manage Confidential Containers Runtime on Kubernetes cluster.
+We explore how to deploy Kata Containers, a lightweight container runtime, to allow running containers as lightweight VMs, or Intel TDX-protected VMs (i.e., TDs).
+We use Helm charts to manage the Confidential Containers Runtime on a Kubernetes cluster.

 -